-If there can be times to enter the UK national phase in addition to or instead of the European regional phase, this begs the question whether there is benefit in entering the national phase in several European countries in addition to or instead of the European regional phase.
-This is however an option which is only rarely applicable.
+If there can be times to enter the UK national phase in addition to or instead of the European regional phase, this begs the question of whether there is a benefit in entering the national phase in several European countries in addition to or instead of the European regional phase.
+This is however an option that is only rarely applicable.
 Firstly, in order to enter the national phase in several European countries it would usually be necessary to have the PCT application translated into multiple languages, significantly increasing costs and losing one of the benefits of the European application process that only limited translation is required.
 Secondly, it is important to remember that it is not possible to enter the PCT national phase in some European countries, a list is provided here.
 For such countries, a European regional phase application is the only option.
 Still, there are some subtle differences in the protection afforded by the different routes, for example at the time of writing a Danish national phase application affords protection in the Faroe Islands but a Euro-PCT does not.

 Double Patenting Issues

-Where an applicant obtains both a UK patent and a European application which designates the UK and affords the same scope of protection, the UK application will be automatically revoked by the UK Intellectual Property Office to avoid third parties having to be concerned with two essentially identical patents.
+Where an applicant obtains both a UK patent and a European application that designates the UK and affords the same scope of protection, the UK application will be automatically revoked by the UK Intellectual Property Office to avoid third parties having to be concerned with two essentially identical patents.
 This only applies where the claims are substantially the same; if there are significant differences in the scope of the independent claims then this will not apply.
 This can be avoided by, for example, being careful to maintain some differences in the independent claims, by revoking the UK patent or, more simply, by withdrawing the UK designation of the European patent before grant.
 The same issue does apply in some, but only some, other European countries.

-In short, although the European regional phase remains the most common route to obtaining patent protection in the UK through the PCT application procedure, there are merits in specific circumstances in filing UK national phase applications instead or or in addition to European applications.
+In short, although the European regional phase remains the most common route to obtaining patent protection in the UK through the PCT application procedure, there are merits in specific circumstances in filing UK national phase applications instead or in addition to European applications.